Redundancy in Distributed Proofs: Introduction

 Finally, verification mechanisms a la proof-labeling schemes were used in other contexts, including the congested clique~\cite{KorhonenS17}, wait-free computing~\cite{FraigniaudRT16}, failure detectors~\cite{FraigniaudRTKR16}, anonymous networks~\cite{FoersterLSW18}, and mobile computing~\cite{BampasI16,FraigniaudP17}.
 For more references to work related to distributed verification, or distributed decision in general, see the survey~\cite{FeuilloleyF16}.
-To our knowledge, in addition to the aforementioned works \cite{KormanKM15,OstrovskyPR17}, there is no prior work where verification time and certificate size are traded.
+To our knowledge, the aforementioned works~\cite{KormanKM15,OstrovskyPR17} are the only prior works studying tradeoffs between time and certificate size.